felys-lang/felys-docs/docs/en/api/injection.md

 # Injection

 The reason why injection exists is that the injected objects are globally immutable.
-The only currecty scope to override it.
+Only currently scope to override it temporarily.
 When calling a function, even if it has its own environment, it still has the access to the injected objects.
 It is a bit similar to `define` in Racket.
 However, since Felys intoduced variables, it is not allowed during runtime.
 Instead, do it in Rust level.

 ## Initialization

-We use Rust built-in type `HashMap<String, Object>` to store all the injected objects.
-The `String` is the identifier and `Object` is the corresponded Felys type.
+We use Rust built-in type `HashMap<String, Object>` to store all the objects.
+The `String` is the identifier and `Object` is the Felys object.
 It is recommaned to use `HashMap::from()` to generate this hash map.

 ```rust
 let mixin = HashMap::from([